wso2/ETAC/outlooks/blockchain_outlook.md

 ![Figure 1 - ETAC for Blockchain](https://github.com/wso2/ETAC/blob/master/images/etac-blockchain-v2.png)

 # Opportunity
 The rise of the most successful digital currency—Bitcoin—kick-started blockchain.
 Economic incentives resulting from the appreciating bitcoin price attracted many and created awareness.
 Ensuing news following the booms and bust of the Bitcoin price kept blockchain on top of the minds of many.
 The US government identified Bitcoin as property in 2011 and as a currency in 2013 [8].
 Other governments soon followed suit (Hobbes [8]).
-One by one Internet companies started accepting Bitcoin (e.g. Zinga, Expedia, Dell, Microsoft).
+One by one Internet companies started accepting Bitcoin (e.g. Zynga, Expedia, Dell, Microsoft).

 By 2015-16, it was observed that the impact of Bitcoin extends beyond cryptocurrency.
 The real value of blockchain is its shared, distributed, and immutable ledger, which enables decentralization and other use cases.
 The Bitcoin is followed by new blockchain implementations such as Ethereum in 2015 and Hyperledger in 2016.